Futurity Trophy Preview, Tips, Runners & Trends (Futurity Trophy Weekend)

 Futurity Trophy Trends:

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Futurity Trophy next time out then you would have backed a total of 6 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of +9.29.
-Whilst we wait for the 2024 Futurity Trophy remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+From the past 20 if you had followed the winner of the Futurity Trophy next time out then you would have backed a total of 5 winners.
+Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of +7.29.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2023 renewal when Ancient Wisdom from Charlie Appleby under the guidance of William Buick, won in a time of 1:46.45, whilst at the other end of the spectrum, Kameko, trained by Andrew Balding and ridden by Oisin Murphy set the quickest time of 1:36.26 in the 2019 renewal.